splintercell9/splintercell9.github.io/README.md

 # as you will level up the speed of meteor, spaceship movements, meteor spawn rate, bullet speed increases
 # Also, do not let the meteor pass through your inflence otherwise it will destroy earth
 # if health:(spaceship) or damage(%):(earth) is equal to 0 or 100 then game is over.!!
+# Explosion sprite must not be used for any other means of earning money because its has a copyright.
+I had used that only for example purpose, taken from examples from phaser.io & not for earning money.
+Other sprites art free use including sounds.